mooofin/portfolio/src/posts/nix.md

 In our previous discussion, we examined the core architectural challenges of traditional Unix-like systems: the potential for chaos in shared **global namespaces** and the complex web of **fine-grained dependencies**.
 These are not minor issues; they are fundamental problems that most deployment tools merely attempt to contain.

 This brings us to Nix, a system designed from first principles to solve these problems directly.
-It doesn't just manage the complexity ,it eliminates it by introducing a different, more robust paradigm: the **purely functional deployment model**.
+It doesn't just manage the complexity—it eliminates it by introducing a different, more robust paradigm: the **purely functional deployment model**.

 ![[4.png]]

 ## The Core Idea: Software as a Pure Function

 The central innovation of Nix is deceptively simple.
 Every piece of software, or "component," is stored in its own unique directory within a special location called the Nix store (`/nix/store`).
 The clever part is the name of that directory.
-It isn't just `firefox-1.0.4`; it's a path that includes a **cryptographic hash** derived from _every single input_ used to build that component-the source code, its dependencies, the compiler flags, everything.
+It isn't just `firefox-1.0.4`; it's a path that includes a **cryptographic hash** derived from _every single input_ used to build that component—the source code, its dependencies, the compiler flags, everything.

 A typical path looks like this: